-Please note that the shelter in place issued for multiple Bay Area counties does not apply to Stanford Blood Center and blood donors, who perform an “essential activity” for our community.
+Please note that shelter-in-place and curfew restrictions do not apply for blood donation, as donating blood is an “essential activity” for our community.
 We still have a need for blood donors to turn out for patients.
 Remember that COVID-19 does not pose any special risk to blood donors during the donation process or from attending blood drives.
 All instruments used during the donation process are sterilized, and most are single-use only.
 Additionally, since blood donors must be healthy and without fever on the day of donation, the risk of exposure to a sick person is extremely low at a blood drive.
 For more on the measures we are taking to ensure donor safety, read our FAQ on blood donation as it relates to coronavirus.

 We would like to stress that local patients’ need for life-saving blood products remains constant.
-Even with a shelter in place in effect, individuals in our community — potentially even individuals we know personally — will continue to be in car accidents, need emergency organ transplants, give birth to babies in critical condition, and need chemotherapy.
+Even with a shelter in place or purple tier designation, individuals in our community — potentially even individuals we know personally — will continue to be in car accidents, need emergency organ transplants, give birth to babies in critical condition and need chemotherapy.
 In short, there will still be lives that need saving.
 It is only through your partnership and commitment to donating that we can continue to provide hope and healing to all those hospital patients who require transfusions as part of their treatment.

 Remember that the best way to protect yourself and prevent the spread of respiratory illnesses is to practice preventative measures such as washing your hands with soap and water often and avoiding touching your eyes, nose or mouth with unclean hands.
 For more information on how to protect yourself and the community from getting and spreading respiratory illnesses like COVID-19 and other important updates, please visit the CDC website.